intmus/inttheory19-20/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 w:E:{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+### Conclusions

 Because you first hear the modulation on beat 4 of the measure 2, it would make sense to pivot on the previous chord (the fermata), an E major triad.
-Pivoting on this chord would give you a modulation bracket with a I on top and c#:III on bottom.
-The problem is that the modulation point is a B-sharp diminshed triad, the ii<sup>o6</sup> in the key of C-sharp minor.
-Is III-ii a functional progression?
-Of course not, so this is not a pivot modulation.
+Pivoting on this chord would give you a modulation bracket with a "I" on top and "c#: III" on bottom.
+The issue is that the modulation point is a B-sharp diminished triad, which is the ii<sup>o6</sup> in the key of C-sharp minor.
+III-ii not a diatonically functional progression, so this is not a pivot chord modulation.

-The key to this modulation is that it occurs at across two phrases.
+The crucial factor for this modulation is that it occurs across two phrases.
 The first phrase clearly ends on an IAC in E major, and the following chord immediately begins the new key.
-A modulation that relies on the phrase is called a *direct modulation* or sometimes a *phrase modulation*.
+A modulation that relies on the phrase is called a *direct modulation* or *phrase modulation*.

-Because there is no pivot in these types of modulations, we label direct modulations without a bracket.
+Because there is no pivot chord in these types of modulations, we label direct modulations without a bracket.
 Simply put the upper- or lower-case letter for the new key followed by a colon and the first chord in the new key.
 For this excerpt, the Roman numeral for beat 4 of the measure 2 would be: *c#:ii<sup>o6</sup>*.

+Because direct modulations are the only modulations we label without a bracket, you should know that if you choose to label a modulation that is not a direct modulation without using a modulation bracket, someone reading your analysis will assume that you misunderstood the modulation.

 #### Direct modulation principles

 - Occurs when a modulation begins abruptly after a phrase ending.
 - May or may not have a possible pivot chord, but it will create a non-functional progression between the last chord of the first phrase and the first chord of second phrase.